 4.3 Model fills up missing interactions and guides sampling direction

 When little data about trophic interactions is available, the model can be used to add data about interactions for which data is missing.
-Furthermore, the model predictions can be used as a guide to sample those predator guts for which we do not have enough information on the presence of interactions from the empirical gut content samples but the model suggests there are interactions.
+Furthermore, the model predictions can be used as a guide to sample those predator guts for which we do not have enough information on the presence of interactions from the empirical gut content samples but the model suggests there are (hidden) interactions.
 Therefore, with enough number of predator guts sampled one might possibly observe those missed interactions.

 4.4 Why is model’s TSS less than one?